 Felzartamab (MOR202) is a therapeutic human monoclonal antibody derived from MorphoSys’ HuCAL antibody library and directed against CD38.
-Felzartamab is currently under clinical investigation in patients with anti-PLA2R antibody-positive membranous nephropathy, a kidney specific autoimmune disease, and in patients with multiple myeloma.
+Felzartamab is an investigational drug that has not yet been approved by any regulatory authorities.
+The safety and efficacy of Felzartamab are currently evaluated in patients with glomerulonephritis, precisely anti-PLA2R antibody-positive membranous nephropathy, an autoimmune renal disease.
 In the future, Felzartamab might potentially be evaluated as targeting therapy in additional autoimmune mediated diseases.
-End of 2017, MorphoSys entered into an exclusive regional licensing agreement with I-Mab Biopharma to develop and commercialize Felzartamab in Greater China.

 Therapeutic fields and proposed mode of action